 Massage gliding versus parking the cups

 Gliding cupping is recommended over parking cups to prevent marking the body or breaking a blood vessel.
-Parking is ok as long as the suction is not creating injuries or marks lasting longer than 2 minutes.
+Parking is okay as long as the suction is not creating injuries or marks lasting longer than 2 minutes.

 Areas to avoid